MonashBioinformaticsPlatform/2016-11-03-r-shiny/README.md

 # 2016-11-03-r-shiny

-Introduction to the Shiny library.
+Introduction to the Shiny library, to be given at ABACBS 2016.